-Carbon Sequestration: Large-scale CCS pipeline system in the U.S. Midwest to store carbon dioxide from eight of our ethanol plants.
-This project is expected to further reduce the carbon intensity of ethanol and increase its value.
+• Carbon Sequestration: Large-scale CCS pipeline from eight of our ethanol plants.
+This project is expected to further reduce the carbon intensity of ethanol and increase system in the U.S. Midwest to store carbon dioxide MORE THAN \$4.65 BILLION INVESTED TO DATE IN OUR LOW-CARBON FUELS BUSINESS its value.